lmr97/db-to-ml-pipeline/README.md

 1. Change your working directory to the folder where you downloaded the repository.

-2. Run `clean_and_org.sh` to clean the data and format it into the expected tables
+2. Run `clean_and_prep.sh` to clean the data and format it into the expected tables

 3. Load the database into a Docker container by running `buildDockerDB.sh`